 Picture in Picture - This layout shows the screen share card in the background, and speaker cards added to the stage appear overlaid toward the bottom of the stage.

 Cinema - This layout shows only one screen share card and no speaker cards.

 If you select a layout and haven't yet added the required screen share or speakers to the stage, the Studio keeps the layout in a queue and a message appears with layout requirements.
 Once you add the needed screen share or speakers to the stage, they appear on stage in the queued layout.
-For example, the Grid layout requires at least two speakers on stage.
-If you choose this layout while one speaker is on stage, it remains queued until you add another speaker to the stage.
+For example, the 'Grid' layout requires at least two speakers on stage.
+If you choose this layout while one speaker is on stage, it's queued, then activates as soon as you add another speaker to the stage.

 3. Speaker and screen share cards

 Webex Events Production Studio has two types of "cards" – speaker cards and screen share cards.
-You and each person inside the Studio have a speaker card that appears below the stream preview, along with screen share cards for any shared screens.
+Every person inside the Studio has a speaker card that appears below the stream preview, along with screen share cards for any shared screens.
 People who join the Studio with a speaker link can see their own card and their screen share card.
 Hosts can see everyone's cards.

 Click the Mic icon on your card to mute or unmute yourself, and mute or request to unmute a speaker or another host.

 Click the three-dot icon on your card to edit your name.
 On speaker cards, the three-dot icon lets you edit their name, remove them from the Studio, or start a direct chat.

 Click the Mic icon to mute or unmute screen share card content.
 This is especially useful if a speaker is sharing a slide deck that contains video content.